 By using SASB’s sustainability accounting standards to disclose material sustainability information companies improve operational performance and reduce risk.
 Corporate resources can be focused on improving performance on the dimensions of sustainability that are most important for long-term value creation.

 - Measure, manage, and disclose sustainability impacts according to industry-specific performance indicators

 - Save time and expense on reporting, a much needed reprieve from questionnaire fatigue

 - Compare their performance with competitors and industry benchmarks

-- More fully understand the material and systemic issues facing their industry, informing resource allocation strategies
+- More fully understand the key, systemic sustainability issues facing their industry, informing resource allocation strategies

 - Comply with SEC guidance related to disclosing material information

 Consultants will be able to help companies improve performance on key sustainability issues.
 The nature of sustainability consultations ranges widely from more efficient energy use to increased employee engagement.
 With SASB’s sustainability accounting standards and the data companies generate based on them, consultants will be able to work with companies to overcome intractable industry issues and improve performance on the critical dimensions of sustainability that matter for long-term value creation.